Renz is a digital technology enthusiast. He devotes his time to studying how these platforms can help make things work for us.

 Dropbox as Cloud Storage

-In short, it enables us to store files and retrieve them with ease!
-In addition, through Dropbox, sharing files has never been so easy.
+In short, Dropbox enables us to store, retrieve, and share files with ease.
 All we need to do is to drag and drop files into the "box" and watch them get shared to the people whom we choose to share files with.
 You may even do away with your external USB in order to transfer files.
 Dropbox will be the one to do the transferring for you.
 Sounds convenient, right?

-There's more to Dropbox
+There's More to Dropbox

-Embed Photos in Email
+How to Embed Photos in Email

-Photos in Websites and Blogs
+How to Embed Photos in Websites and Blogs

 © 2012 Renz Kristofer Cheng